fxpio/composer-asset-plugin/Resources/doc/faqs.md

 Packagist or an VCS repository)
 5. Add a package repository in `composer.json` with a direct download link
 6. Create a Satis or Packagist server
-7. Other?
+7. And possibly other creative options

 In the case of a complete project in PHP, it shouldn't be necessary to use several tools (PHP, Nodejs, Composer, NPM, Bower, Grunt, etc.) to simply install these assets in your project.
 This eliminates the possibilities 1, 2 and 3.

-And the solution 6 is unfortunately not feasible, because it would regularly collect all packages in the registries of NPM and Bower, then analyze each and every branch and every tag of each package.
+Solution 6 is unfortunately not feasible, because it would regularly collect all packages in the registries of NPM and Bower, then analyze each and every branch and every tag of each package.
 The packages would not be updated immediately, and the requests limit of API would be reached very quickly.

-The solutions 4 and 5 are standard in Composer, but tyey are very onerous to manage.
+The solutions 4 and 5 are standard in Composer, but they are very onerous to manage.
 The plugin allows exactly opting for this solution, while sorely simplifying these solutions.

 Why is Composer slow when the plugin retrieves the package definitions?
 -----------------------------------------------------------------------

-For the VCS repositories, The native system of Composer retrieves the package definitions for all branches and all tags.
-Once there are numerous, it may become very slow.
-However, the plugin uses a caching system, allowing to not make new requests for retrieve the definitions of packages.
+For the VCS repositories, the native system of Composer retrieves the package definitions for all branches and all tags.
+If these are numerous, it may become very slow.
+However, the plugin uses a caching system, allowing to not make new requests to retrieve the definitions of packages.
 The next commands install/update will be much faster.

 The performance to get the new package definitions could be even higher, but this requires